hiero-ledger/hiero-docs/tutorials/hello-world/create-fund-account.md

 If the version number that is output is **lower** than the required versions, please re-install or update that item.

-If the version number that is output is **same or higher** than the required versions, you have met the prequisites! 🎉
+If the version number that is output is **same or higher** than the required versions, you have met the prerequisites! 🎉

 </details>